 First-time homebuyers often experience total excitement, frustrating setbacks and overwhelming anxiety much like they may have encountered on their first day of college.
 These two experiences are remarkably similar.
-Buyers are often searching for the perfect home.
-They have high expectations of finding an affordable house with great schools, a big yard and character.
+Buyers are often searching for the perfect home, just click here and find the best realtor for you.
+They have high expectations of finding affordable homes for sale with great schools, a big yard and character.
 Beginning college students are also motivated to use their money wisely, tackle all of the challenges that higher education presents and earn high scores – all while working.
 Along with wild expectations, there are five more blaring similarities between the two experiences.

 1. Lifetime Milestone

 Remember the excitement of the first day of college?
 Finally, students move away from home and explore a whole new city away from their family and friends.
 These 18 year olds get to take on more responsibility and fully enjoy their new freedoms.
 Going to college is a rite of passage for many youth in America; it’s a huge transition.